build-server-protocol/build-server-protocol/docs/bsp.md

 #### Task Progress

-After a `taskStart` and before `taskFinished` for a `taskId`, the server may send any number of progress notifications.
+After a `taskStart` and before `taskFinish` for a `taskId`, the server may send any number of progress notifications.

 * method: `build/taskProgress`
 * params: `TaskProgressParams` defined as follows: